Wondering if multiple bank accounts for budgeting might help your family?

 As with the above, having your money organized into different accounts for different reasons keeps you focused.
 I can see within 30 seconds on my phone exactly how much we have saved for Christmas so far.
 Ditto for our emergency fund.

 When we’re organized and focused we spend less and are much more likely to hit our financial goals.
+Setting up our budgeting bank accounts the right way is a huge part of that.

 3. YOU WILL BE LESS LIKELY TO GO OVER BUDGET